chinmaygarde/merle/docs/reference.md

 ### Hue

-The angle of adjustment of the hue of the image.
+Apply an angle adjustment to the hue of an image.

 | Argument | Description|
 |-:|-|